mozilla-services/docs/source/storage/apis-1.2.rst

 **PUT** **https://<endpoint-url>/storage/<collection>/<id>**

-    Creates or updates a specific WBO within a collection.
+    Creates or updates a specific BSO within a collection.
-    The request body must be a JSON object giving new data for the WBO.
+    The request body must be a JSON object giving new data for the BSO.

-    If the target WBO already exists then it will be updated with the data from the request body.
-Fields that are not provided in the request body will not be overwritten, so it is possible to e.g. update the `ttl` field of a WBO without re-submitting its `payload`.
+    If the target BSO already exists then it will be updated with the data from the request body.
+Fields that are not provided in the request body will not be overwritten, so it is possible to e.g. update the `ttl` field of a BSO without re-submitting its `payload`.
 Fields that are explicitly set to `null` in the request body will be set to their default value by the server.

-    If the target WBO does not exist, then fields that are not provided in the request body will be set to their default value by the server.
+    If the target BSO does not exist, then fields that are not provided in the request body will be set to their default value by the server.

     This request may include the *X-If-Unmodified-Since* header to